themeteorchef/managing-dates-with-moment/README.md

 #### Tutorial: Managing Dates with Moment

-In this tutorial, we'll learn how to manage
+In this tutorial, we'll learn how to manage dates with the mome

 [Read this tutorial on The Meteor Chef](https://themeteorchef.com/tutorials/managing-dates-with-moment)